 An abstract is NOT an introduction to your paper.
 In 200-250 words, it is simply a brief description of your entire project, including the purpose, method of research, and what conclusions you expect.

 The introduction should include a statement of the research problem.
 This section expands on the research question you hope to answer in your study.
-It should also present a tentative answer to that question—what you hope to find.
+It should also present a tentative answer to that question—what you hope or expect to find.
 It should also include your rationale.
 The rationale deals with how you have arrived at the conclusion that this research should be undertaken.
 What was your line of reasoning?
 Why is it important to do this research, as a statement of logic rather than a statement of belief?
 This section points out the practical relevance of the problem, states what the given state of affairs is currently and what is unsatisfactory about it.

 4. Definition of terms